aaalgo/paperworks/README.md

 ## 2. Annotate with markers.
 ![marker](doc/marker.jpg)

+Crayola markers work better than crayons!

 There are several sample boxes to collect colors used.
-Each color used must appear in one sample box (see below).
+Each color used must appear in one sample box (see below); it doesn't matter which boxes you use.

 Use red and blue, red, blue and green.
 Multiple colors are necessary to separate touching objects.